ArneCL/BlogPosts/reactjs-css.md

 ReactJS uses JSX and that works different with CSS.
 Normally you can use a `style` string.

-But with JSX you use two curly-bracketed javascript property list then the css name and value are the properties.
+But with JSX you use a two curly-bracketed javascript property list then the css name and value are the properties.
 Dashes are replaced by camal case:

 ```
 <html>